10th Field Squadron (United Kingdom): Post War

 In 1947, the company moved to Egypt and assigned to the 10th Transport Regiment.
 Later, the squadron was assigned to Headquarters Railway Group in the Suez Canal Zone and then later the Middle-East Transport Regiment in 1954.
 By May 1955 the company moved to Longmoor and was assigned to the 16th Railway Training Regiment.
 In June of that year, the company was reduced to a cadre but by September was reformed and renamed as 10 Transportation Squadron.
 After reforming, the squadron joined the former regiment the 16th.
 Just a few weeks after, the squadron was reorganized as a Port for Far East Land Forces (FARLEF).
 After reorganizing, the squadron moved to Singapore seems to have become independent after this move.
 During this time, the squadron was administered by the 17th Port Transport Regiment.
 During this time, the squadron maintained an independent troop in Hong Kong.
 By 1960, the squadron was assigned to the Engineer Base Group, Singapore.
 In 1964 the squadron was disbanded and their role taken over by the Royal Logistic Corps.

 In 1964 the squadron was disbanded and concurrently reformed that same year as 10 Field Squadron (Airfields).
-The squadron was formed at Invicta barracks in Maidstone under 36 Engineer Regiment.
+The squadron was formed at Invicta Park Barracks in Maidstone under 36 Engineer Regiment.
 Formed with the original intention of supporting the troops based in Aden it was No. 5004 RAF Airfield Construction Squadron (Airfield Construction Branch RAF) reformed under the Army control.
 In August the next year, the squadron moved to RAF Khormaksar and assigned directly to British Forces Aden.

 In October that same year, the squadron moved location to RAF Sharjah in the United Arab Emirates.
 After moving, the squadron was renamed as 10 (Gulf) Field Squadron.
 By January 1969 the squadron moved back to Longmoore and assigned to the 37th Engineer Regiment.
 After moving back, the squadron was used as Hawker Siddeley Harrier air support squadron.
 In 1969 the Harrier had just been introduced, it was the newest and very first VTOL operational plane.
 It was found that after an examination, the Harrier worked much better in groups instead of individually.
 This created a need for a Harrier Support Group, this formation was the result of the 1966 Defence White Paper.
 From February to April 1971 the squadron deployed, less one troop deployed to Gibraltar on an emergency tour.
 And in April, still without that troop, deployed to Honduras.
 The troop that had been left behind, "A Troop" deployed to Northern Ireland as part of Operation Banner from October 70—January 71.

 By January 1973 the squadron moved to RAF Laarbruch in Western Germany.
 After moving, the squadron was assigned as one of the RAF Support units.
 By 1982 the squadron moved to Mansergh Barracks in Gutersloh under 38th Engineer Regiment.
 Finally, in December 1992 the squadron became "non-operational" and was disbanded in July 1993.